dinkumoil/ScriptCollection/ReadMe.md

 The noticeable benefit of WMI **permanent** event consumers is that they have to be installed only once, after that they are integrated into the system permanently.

+## ExplorerContextMenu

+This directory contains three Windows Explorer context menu extensions:

+* `DeleteADS`  -  Delete NTFS alternate data streams.
+Can be used to delete the Zone Identifier of files downloaded from the internet to avoid annoying warnings when opening them.
+* `OpenConsoleHere`  -  Open a normal or a console with admin rights in the current directory/the directory of the current file.
+* `UpdateExplorerIcons`  -  Force Windows Explorer to reload the data of all desktop and file list icons.

+To install the context menu extensions double-click the _install.cmd_ files in the respective directory.

+For _DeleteADS_ you will need to download the _Streams.exe_ tool by SysInternals.
+For _UpdateExplorerIcons_ you will need to download the _WinApiExec.exe_ tool and the _HStart.exe_ tool.
+See the equally named _txt_ files for download links and installation instructions.

 ## FileSelector

 This script provides a file selector written in native Windows Batch script.
 You can browse your hard disk(s) in a console window and select a file or folder.
 It is also possible to create and delete files and folders by means of a _Tools_ menu.